hdamker/project-administration/workflows/release-collector/docs/images/README.md

 **How to capture**:
 1. Navigate to Actions tab in project-administration repository
-2. Run the Meta-release Collector v3 workflow
+2. Run the Release Collector v3 workflow
 3. Once workflow completes, view the workflow run page
 4. Take screenshot showing the visual workflow graph with all phases:
    - Detect New Releases